jamesbvaughan/jamesbvaughan.com/_posts/2017-3-6-python-twilio-scraping.md

 In case you haven't heard of Twilio, it's a service that provides a way to integrate different kinds of messaging into your program.
-One of it's most popular features allows you to send and recieve SMS messages.
+One of it's most popular features allows you to send and receive SMS messages.
 This seemed like a nice method since it wouldn't require anything special on my phone.

 ## First Steps
-When I"m working on something new like this,
+When I'm working on something new like this,
 I like to start with the most basic steps and work my way up from there.
 For this project, that meant writing two separate super simple